veyeimaging/rk35xx_firefly/README.md

 `video0`

-The camera can be seen connected to the i2c-4.
+For ROC-RK3566-PC, the camera is connected to i2c-4, for ROC-RK3588S-PC to i2c-7.

 ### Samples
 #### v4l2-ctl